JordanMarr/jordanmarr.github.io/fsharp/thoth-json-net-intro/index.md

     )
 ```

 Moving on to the `shipmentDecoder`, notice that instead of using `get.Required.Field`, we have switched to `get.Required.At`.
-The difference is that `get.Required.At` takes a list of strings, which allows you to drill into a path of multiple levels, whereas `get.Required.Filed` just takes a string to reference a field at the current level.
+The difference is that `get.Required.At` takes a list of strings which allows you to drill into a path of multiple levels, whereas `get.Required.Filed` just takes a single string that references a field at the current level.
 The second thing to notice is that `Shipment.Recipient` uses `get.Optional` instead of `get.Required`.
 This will return an `option` value, so you must make sure that you are mapping the value into an `option` field.

 #### Order Decoder